Testing kinematic distances under a realistic Galactic potential: Results

-We compute the line-of-sight velocity of our simulations and map it to the face down Milky Way view at the top of Figure~\ref{fig:v_compare}.
+We compute the line-of-sight velocity of our simulations and map it to the face down Milky Way view at the top {\respA{of the left column of Figure~\ref{fig:d_compare}}}.
 The non-axisymmetric perturbations of the potential are apparent here.
-Towards the bar region, we observe a sharp transition across the Galactic centre (as expected from the $lv$ diagram of Figure~\ref{fig:lv}), with perturbations of the spiral arms appearing as displacements in the contours in comparison to the middle plot of Figure~\ref{fig:v_compare}; the LOS velocity maps for an axisymmetric potential.
+Towards the bar region, we observe a sharp transition across the Galactic centre (as expected from the $lv$ diagram of Figure~\ref{fig:lv}), with perturbations of the spiral arms appearing as displacements in the contours in comparison to the {\respA{middle-left plot of Figure~\ref{fig:d_compare}}}; the LOS velocity maps for an axisymmetric potential.
 When we look at what we expect from an axisymmetric potential, the transition towards the Galactic centre is not as strong and the contours of the line-of-sight velocity towards the outer Galaxy are smoother.
 When we subtract the two maps, we find that the largest deviations occur at the bar region with differences on the order of $100\,$km$\,$s$^{-1}$.
 Outside the bar region we find the line-of-sight velocity difference to be close to zero along the spiral arms of the Galaxy.
 Gas experiences an acceleration or deceleration as it flows into or out of the spiral arm, respectively as shown in Figure~\ref{fig:vel_prof}.
 This can cause shocks causing the gas to get denser as it leaves the potential minima, as in the case for two of our spiral arms.
 Additionally, the perturbations caused by the bar can also shock the gas and causes further perturbations.
-In our case, at around $R=R_0$, both the bar generated spiral and two of the spiral arms overlap creating large peaks in density.
-However, unlike the other two spiral arms, the peak in density for these occur just before passing the potential minima of the spiral arm potential.
+In our case, at around $R_0$, both the bar generated spiral and two of the spiral arms overlap creating large peaks in density.
+However, unlike the other two spiral arms, the peak in density for these occur just before passing the potential minima of the spiral arm potential. \respB{Other more local sources of velocity perturbations come from expanding HII regions and supernova driven bubbles (see e.g.\ \citealt{Barnes2023} or \citealt{Watkins2023} for nearby galaxies, or \citealt{Zucker2022} for the solar neighborhood in the Milky Way).}